ExceptedPrism3/LinkedIn-Skill-Endorser/README.md

 3. Copy the code from `index.js` and paste it into the console.
 4. Press **Enter**.
 5. Sit back!
 A box will appear in the bottom-right corner showing you the endorsement progress.
+6.  *Important*: After the script finishes, perform a **Hard Refresh** (`Cmd+Shift+R` or `Ctrl+F5`) to verify that endorsements were saved.
+If some are missing, simply re-run the script.

 ## ⚠️ Disclaimer

 This script is for educational purposes only.
 Use it responsibly.
 LinkedIn's Terms of Service prohibit automated scraping or interaction.

-The author is not responsible for any consequences resulting from the use of this tool.
+**The author is not responsible for any consequences resulting from the use of this tool, including but not limited to account bans, restrictions, or temporary suspensions.** Use at your own risk.

 ## 📜 License